Updated: 6 days ago

 It is important for coaches, trainers, and parents to recognize when a concussion may have occurred.
-As discussed in last week’s article, a concussion is a brain injury that occurs when the neck and/or head accelerates.
+A concussion is a brain injury that occurs when the neck and/or head accelerates.
 This can be caused by a direct hit to the head or when another body part is hit by a rapidly moving object which causes a whiplash-effect.
 This is referred to as the ‘mechanism of injury’ of concussion.

 These are the 22 symptoms that an athlete can complain about after a concussion: